Image processing: PixInsight scripts from theAstroShed

 Installing the scripts

-following repository to PixInsight’s repository manager and perform the standard
+following repository to PixInsight’s repository manager, then perform the standard

 “check for updates” and restart logic.
 Note: Don’t omit the ending /